seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Enter PISANIA and IMOGEN*

 **IMOGEN**
-Thou told’st me, when we came from horse, the place
+Thou told'st me, when we came from horse, the place
-Was near at hand: ne’er long’d my mother so
+Was near at hand: ne'er long'd my mother so
 To see me first, as I have now.
-P’sania! woman!
+P'sania! woman!
 Where is Posthumus?
 What is in thy mind,
 That makes thee stare thus?
-What’s the matter?
+What's the matter?
-Why tender’st thou that paper to me, with
+Why tender'st thou that paper to me, with
 A look untender?
-If’t be summer news,
+If't be summer news,
-Smile to’t before; if winterly, thou need’st
+Smile to't before; if winterly, thou need'st
 But keep that countenance still.
-My husband’s hand!
+My husband's hand!
-That drug-damn’d Italy hath out-craftied him,
+That drug-damn'd Italy hath out-craftied him,
-And he’s at some hard point.
+And he's at some hard point.
 Speak, man: thy tongue
 May take off some extremity, which to read
 Would be even mortal to me.